VysakhVG1/VGV/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vysakhvg1&label=Profile%20views&color=0e75b6&style=flat" alt="vysakhvg1" /> </p>

-- 🔭 🔭 I’m currently working on **Marine Genomics and Transcriptomics projects, focusing on uncovering genetic mechanisms that shape marine biodiversity.**
+- 🔭 I’m currently working on **Marine Genomics and Transcriptomics projects, focusing on uncovering genetic mechanisms that shape marine biodiversity.**

 - 🌱 I’m currently learning **Python for bioinformatics.
 Diving deeper into data analysis tools and coding languages to enhance my computational skills.**

 - 👯 I’m looking to collaborate on **Marine Genomics, Transcriptomics, and Bioinformatics projects.
 Feel free to connect if you’re working on any related topics!**

-- 🤝 I’m looking for help with **Spatial and single cell transcriptomics**
+- 🤝 I’m looking for help with **Spatial and single-cell transcriptomics**

 - 💬 Ask me about **Marine genomics, genome assembly, and transcriptomic data analysis in non-model organisms.**